EasonLiaw/power_consumption_forecasting/README.md

   - <b>MAPE score (Validation set)</b>: 0.11034% (1.29E-05)
   - <b>MAPE score (Test set)</b>: 0.1065588% (2.31E-05)

-Note that the results above may differ by changing search space of hyperparameter tuning or increasing number of trials used in hyperparameter tuning or changing number of inputs/number of jumps within day-forward cross validation
+Note that the results above may differ by changing search space of hyperparameter tuning or increasing number of trials used in hyperparameter tuning or changing number of inputs/number of jumps within day-forward cross validation (currently 8 folds in total).

 ---
 #### 4. Residual diagnostics from final model trained